reid47/redraw/README.md

 ## Improvements to make

+- [ ] Custom colors/color palettes
+- [ ] Allow save/export of canvas to file
+- [ ] Keyboard shortcuts for all buttons/tools
 - [ ] Automatically save canvas data to local storage
 - [ ] Allow resizing of canvas